Setting Up Lighthouse CI Thresholds for WCAG 2.2 AA

 score: 0(actual failure) andscoreDisplayMode: "manual"(requires human review). - Filter out

-manualaudits from CI gating.
-Route them to issue trackers for manual validation. - Enforce
+manualaudits from CI gating by setting them tooffin your assertions, and route them to issue trackers for manual validation. - Enforce desktop form factor in collection settings.
+Mobile viewport scaling artificially inflates

 If audits consistently fail despite valid markup, verify that ARIA attributes are injected before the load event fires.